mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The value should be a percentage, that is, an integer between 0 and 100, and it is interpreted as follows.

-If the load of a particular thread is larger than the average load by as many percentage points as specified, then MaxScale will start moving sessions from that thread to other threads.

-If the load of a particular thread is smaller than the average load by as many percentage points as specified, then MaxScale will start moving sessions from other threads to that thread.
+If the load of a particular thread is _larger_ than the average load by as many percentage points as specified, then MaxScale will start moving sessions from that thread to other threads.
+If there is no such thread, then if the load of a particular thread is _smaller_ than the average load by as many percentage points as specified, then MaxScale will start moving sessions from other threads to that thread.

 The default value is 0, which means that no rebalancing will occur.

+Note that rebalancing will not be performed unless `rebalance_period` has also been specified.

 ### `auth_connect_timeout`